 (4) Subject to this section, section 76 of the Interpretation Act 1984 applies to the giving of a notice under this Act.

 [116.
-Deleted by No. 55 of 2004 s.
+Deleted: No. 55 of 2004 s.
 459.]

 117. Remuneration

 (1) The State Administrative Tribunal may fix remuneration or a rate of remuneration and order that the same be paid to an administrator out of the estate of the represented person if the Tribunal considers that, because of the size or complexity of the estate or both, remuneration should be paid to the administrator.